 I will continue to shop at Whole Foods, since it is so convenient, but I will be more and more cautious about every item I buy.
 I will be more likely to walk the extra 5 blocks to Trader Joe's unless pressed for time.

 Reason of review: Pricing issue.

-I liked: Service and cleanliness.
+Whole Foods Market Pros: Service and cleanliness.